MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 When you first start Surface Hub, the device automatically enters first time Setup mode to guide you through account configuration and related settings.

 > [!TIP]
+> Prior to first time setup, we recommend reviewing the [Surface Hub and Microsoft Teams Rooms setup guide](https://go.microsoft.com/fwlink/?linkid=2221605).
+Get the most out of your Surface Hub and Microsoft Teams Rooms devices with Microsoft 365.
+This guide will customize your experience based on your environment.
+If you're hosted in Exchange Online and using Microsoft Teams, the guide will automatically create your device account with the correct settings.

+> [!NOTE]
 > You can automate the entire setup process with a [Provisioning package](#use-provisioning-packages) to ensure a consistent experience across multiple Surface Hubs.

 ## Get started